 - Completing a person-centered service plan (PCSP) that details the services the applicant needs.

-These documents will be submitted to our quality improvement organization (QIO).
-The QIO acts on Medicaid's behalf to determine if an applicant needs the level of care (LOC) required by MIIW to receive services.
+These documents will be submitted to the Department for Medicaid Services to determine if the applicant meets the level of care (LOC) required to receive MIIW services.

 Continuing MIIW Services

-In order to continue receiving MIIW services, you must submit a completed MAP-10 every 60 days.
-You must have your LOC reassessed every six months.
+To continue receiving MIIW services submit a completed MAP-10 every 60 days and have your LOC reassessed every six months.